 Keith had already been experimenting with guitars, electronics and tape recorders, and Gordon had been writing lyrics and tunes.
 In a series of sessions, they composed and recorded original songs, under the working title The Cloudburst Tapes.

-Meanwhile, Declan was replaced by Pete (regular sound man Craig also standing in), and they gained a local reputation from their concerts (and merchandise).
+Meanwhile, Declan was replaced by Pete (sound man Craig also standing in), and they gained a local reputation from their concerts and merchandise.
 They gradually introduced Keith and Gordon’s material into the set, to a mixture of puzzled and stunned stares.

-After more gigs around Darwen in summer and autumn, Cloudburst stopped looking for a reliable drummer, ditched the poseur, and condensed to a multi-instrumentalist three-piece.
-They ended the year with a series of slightly bizarre Christmas gigs, using backing tape and drum machine, before disbanding in anticipation of incoming exams, under parental pressure.
+After more gigs around Darwen in summer and autumn, Cloudburst stopped looking for a reliable drummer, and condensed to a multi-instrumentalist three-piece.
+They ended the year with a series of slightly bizarre Christmas gigs, using backing tape and drum machine, before disbanding under parental pressure, in anticipation of incoming exams.